ThreeDotsLabs/watermill/_examples/real-world-examples/server-sent-events/README.md

 * All posts are stored in MySQL.
 This is the Write Model.
 * All feeds are updated asynchronously and stored in MongoDB.
 This is the Read Model.

+### Why use separate write and read models?

+For this example application, using polyglot persistence (two database engines) is, of course, an overkill.
+We did it to showcase this technique and how easy it is to apply it with Watermill.

+A dedicated read model is a useful pattern for applications with high read/write ratio.
+All writes are applied atomically to the write model (MySQL in our case).
+Event handlers asynchronously update the read model (we use Mongo).

+The data in the read model is ready to serve as it is.
+It can also be scaled independently of the write model.

+Keep in mind that eventual consistency has to be acceptable in your application to use this pattern.
+Also, you probably won't need to use it for most use cases.
+Be pragmatic!

 ![](./diagram.jpg)

 ### SSE Router